Nicals/pblog/docs/quickstart.rst

 The storage provided with Pblog uses SQLAlchemy, so you should provide it with a session instance.

+It should also be given a `markdown.Markdown` instance that will be used to convert markdown post into proper HTML.
+This instance must have at least the `markdown_extra.meta.MetaExtension` and `markdown_extra.summary.SummaryExtension` enabled.

 .. code:: python

    import os